aldoMatus7/aldoMatus7/README.md

 - 👋 Hi, I’m @aldoMatus7
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in Blockchain and web3
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity and Software Developmet
-- 💞️ I’m looking to collaborate on companies as Blockchain Solidity Developer
+- 💞️ I’m looking to collaborate on companies who works with blockchain
 - 📫 How to reach me aldo.matus.17@gmail.com

 <!---